sveninja/cancer-studies-pipeline/README.md

 #### get_cases function
 At the time of building the pipeline (June 20, 2019) the database held 33605 cases (reflected by the variable max_count).
 The variable 'max_count' will need to be updated to retrieve all cases recorded if using the pipeline at a later point in time (current case numbers are listed on the GDC webpage).

-Variables such as 'gender' ('demographic.gender') are stored as key-value pairs within dictionaries in a single column under the main variable 'demographic' in the retrieved dataframes.
-Therefore, each dataframe holds nine columns/main variables (exceptions exist).
+Variables such as 'gender' ('demographic.gender') are stored as key-value pairs within dictionaries in a single column under the main variable 'demographic' in the retrieved data frames.
+Therefore, each data frame holds nine columns/main variables (exceptions exist).
-Cases are retrieved in bundles of 1000 (max size per request) and stored in pandas dataframes.
-Dependent on the study the variable 'exposures' was recorded or not and the individual dataframes contain nine or eight (exception) columns, respectively.
-The 'get_cases()' function checks the presence of the eventually missing variable and if necessary inserts an additional row into the respective dataframe.
-Print statements can be used to monitor the dimensions of the individual dataframes before and after eventual insertion of the missing column.
+Cases are retrieved in bundles of 1000 (max size per request) and stored in pandas data frames.
+Dependent on the study the variable 'exposures' was recorded or not and the individual data frames contain nine or eight (exception) columns, respectively.
+The 'get_cases()' function checks the presence of the eventually missing variable and if necessary inserts an additional row into the respective data frame.
+Print statements can be used to monitor the dimensions of the individual data frames before and after eventual insertion of the missing column.

 #### merge_dfs function
-This function merges individual dataframes into one main dataframe.
+This function merges individual data frames into one main data frame.

 #### unpack_dictionaries function
-This function unpacks variables in dictionaries and combines the resulting columns with the original dataframe main variables: demographic, exposures, project
+This function unpacks variables in dictionaries and combines the resulting columns with the original data frame main variables: demographic, exposures, project

 #### drop_reorder_columns function
 This function drops columns that held the now unpacked dictionaries.
-Columns of the combined dataframe are reordered:
+Columns of the combined data frame are reordered:

 - case_id
 - disease_type